theolistianto/perpustakaan/replit.md

 - Added comprehensive .gitignore for Node.js/Next.js and excluded SQLite database files
 - Updated deployment configuration for autoscale deployment target with production startup script
 - Ensured database auto-initialization for fresh deployments
+- Created professional login page at `/auth/login` with 2-role authentication system
+- Implemented demo accounts with auto-account creation on first login
+- Created role-based navbar with different menu items for admin and member
+- Protected dashboard layout with authentication check
+- Added logout functionality that clears localStorage and redirects to home

 ## Project Architecture
 - `/perpus/app`: Next.js app directory with routes and API endpoints